0xxCodemonkey/SecretNET/README.md

 Install-Package SecretNET.UI (coming soon)
 ```
 # Examples
-## Creating / Initializing the Wallet
+## Creating / Initializing the wallet
 The wallet will use per default an secure storage which protects the sensitive data in a platform-specific manner:

 | Plattform | Info |